CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Theoretical Framework

 The contributions can be grouped according to their dependence on the CP phase: \begin{enumerate} \item \textit{Term containing $\sin{\Delta}\sin{\delta}$}: These encode a combination of intrinsic and extrinsic CP violation, with contributions originating from both matter effects and NSI.
 Since the factor $\sin{\Delta}$ peaks at the oscillation maxima, this term remains nonzero at these points and therefore captures the dominant CP violating behavior near the second oscillation maximum. \item \textit{Term containing $\cos{\Delta}\cos{\delta}$}: These terms also represent mixed intrinsic-extrinsic CP violation arising from matter and NSI.
 However, because $\cos\Delta$ vanishes at the oscillation maxima, their contribution is suppressed at these points.
 As a result, they play no role in the regions of maximal oscillation probability. \item \textit{Term containing $\cos{\delta}$}: These contributions are also an entangled effect of both intrinsic and extrinsic CP violation due to matter and NSI effects.
-Since they do not depend on the oscillation phase $\Delta$, they remain nonzero regardless of the oscillation maxima and are independent of the location of the oscillation peaks. \end{enumerate} Hence, it is evident that the term proportional to $\cos\delta$ arises exclusively in the presence of NSI, as it originates from the NSI induced modification of the matter potential.
-In the absence of NSI, the only surviving genuine CP violating contribution is the term proportional to $\sin\Delta\,\sin\delta$, which represents the standard intrinsic CP violation.
-The potential for observing CP violating effects becomes particularly significant near the second oscillation maximum, as clearly illustrated in the oscillogram of $\Delta P^{CP}_{\mu e}$ over the whole $(E,\delta)$ parameter space.
-All numerical results and figures presented in this work are generated using the General Long Baseline Experiment Simulator (GLoBES) software~\cite{Huber:2004ka, Huber:2007ji}.
+Since they do not depend on the oscillation phase $\Delta$, they remain nonzero regardless of the oscillation maxima and are independent of the location of the oscillation peaks. \end{enumerate} It is therefore evident that the term proportional to $\sin\Delta,\sin\delta$ survives even in the absence of NSI and constitutes the standard intrinsic source of CP violation.
+In contrast, the term proportional to $\cos\delta$ arises from NSI through their modification of the matter potential and remains present at all oscillation maxima.
+However, because matter effects are weaker at the second oscillation maximum, this energy region provides a more favorable setting for observing the impact of the NSI-induced $\cos\delta$ term alongside the $\sin\delta$ term, thereby improving the prospects for extracting the CP phase $\delta$.
+Having established this theoretical framework, we now proceed to investigate CP violation in the experimental setup of DUNE using the General Long Baseline Experiment Simulator (GLoBES) package~\cite{Huber:2004ka, Huber:2007ji}.
 The simulations incorporate complete three-flavor neutrino propagation in matter, using the PREM density profile~\cite{Dziewonski:1981xy} along with the oscillation parameter values listed in Table~\ref{oscparams}.
-Fig.~\ref{fig:oscideldelp} shows the oscillograms for the vacuum, matter, and NSI scenarios.
-The orange and blue regions indicate large CP asymmetry, reaching values of order $0.1$, highlighting the enhanced sensitivity achievable at the second oscillation maximum, especially when NSI effects are included.
-To elucidate these features in detail, we now examine the oscillogram structure in the three scenarios shown in Fig.~\ref{fig:oscideldelp}.
+As discussed earlier, the sensitivity to CP violation is significantly enhanced near the second oscillation maximum, as demonstrated by the oscillogram of $\Delta P^{CP}_{\mu e}$ in the $(E,\delta)$ plane.
+This feature can be clearly seen in Fig.~\ref{fig:oscideldelp}, which presents the corresponding oscillograms for the vacuum, standard matter, and NSI scenarios.
+The orange and blue regions correspond to large CP asymmetries, with magnitudes reaching approximately 0.1, indicating regions of enhanced sensitivity to CP-violating effects. \begin{enumerate} \item \textbf{\textit{Vacuum:}} The leftmost panel of Fig.~\ref{fig:oscideldelp} displays the CP asymmetry in vacuum.
+As expected from Fig.~\ref{fig:probability}, maximal CP violation occurs at $\delta = \pm 90^{\circ}$, while CP violation vanishes at $\delta = 0^{\circ}$ and $180^{\circ}$.
+The oscillogram also shows that a large CP asymmetry can occur at higher order oscillation maxima.
+Although higher maxima provide stronger sensitivity, only the first and second oscillation maxima lie within the accessible energy range of DUNE.
+In vacuum, the CP asymmetry can reach magnitudes of approximately $0.1$, representing purely intrinsic CP violation, unaffected by matter effects. \item \textbf{\textit{SI:}} The middle panel demonstrates how matter effects modify the vacuum pattern.
+The symmetry observed in vacuum is significantly distorted, particularly around the first oscillation maximum.
+A region of strong CP asymmetry (visible as a dark orange patch) appears near the first oscillation minimum, a feature entirely absent in vacuum, indicating the role of matter induced (extrinsic) CP violation.
+The region of large CP asymmetry at the second oscillation maximum also expands in the presence of matter, although a partial symmetry is still retained there.
+This partial preservation makes the second oscillation maximum particularly valuable for disentangling the intrinsic CP effect from the extrinsic CP effect, maximizing the possibility of extracting $\delta$.